Skip to main content

 • High fever or feeling very ill

-• Severe scalp involvement or major hair loss
+• Scalp or facial involvement, or major hair loss

 • Rash that looks very widespread or unusual